mathewjordan/accademia-research/README.md

 ## How to use these files

-There are several ways to use the project files.
+There are several ways to use our project files.

-**Explore and search** the site to find documents, images, and transcriptions: https://nationalgalleryofart.github.io/accademia-research/
+**Explore and search** our site to find documents, images, and transcriptions: https://nationalgalleryofart.github.io/accademia-research/

-**Take the IIIF manifest/collection URL** for the items you are interested to study and import that manifest in IIIF-compatible viewer or IIIF service.
+**Take the IIIF manifest/collection URL** for the items you are interested to study and import that manifest in a IIIF-compatible viewer or IIIF service.
 The three main collections are as follows:

 - Notarial documents: https://nationalgalleryofart.github.io/accademia-documents-iiif/index.json
 - Maps: https://nationalgalleryofart.github.io/accademia-maps-iiif/index.json